jianfch/stable-ts/README.md

 This is where "silence suppression" helps.
 It is enabled by default (`suppress_silence=True`).
 The idea is to adjust the timestamps based on the timestamps of non-speech portions of the audio.
 ![silence_suppresion0](./silence_suppresion0.png)
-*Note: In V1, "silence suppressing" refers to the process of suppressing timestamp tokens of the silent portions, but changed to postprocessing adjustments in V2, which allows stable-ts to be used with other ASR models.
+*Note: In 1.X, "silence suppression" refers to the process of suppressing timestamp tokens of the silent portions during inference, but changed to post-inference timestamp adjustments in 2.X, which allows stable-ts to be used with other ASR models.
-The timestamp token suppression feature is disabled by default, but can still be enabled with `suppress_ts_tokens=True`*
+The timestamp token suppression feature is disabled by default, but can still be enabled with `suppress_ts_tokens=True`.*

 By default, stable-ts determines the non-speech timestamps based on how loud a section of the audio is relative to the neighboring sections.